 Building Relationships Through Blog Commenting – Within Your Niche

 To help build your reputation as a authority in the blogging world, you must actively participate in the social community.

 This simple task of commenting on blogger’s articles and interacting with other commentor’s can help you gain visibility, which in turn can bring those other people to your site.

 This is not only a great way to get your name out there to build relationships, but Google and other search engines witness you bonding with the community and it looks good in their algorithmic eyes.

 “A Good Debate Leads to Great Ideas”

-Not only does this one simple act build relationships, but this daily participation helps give me inspiration to come up with additional content for my blog.
+Not only does this one simple act build relationships, but this daily participation can help give you inspiration to come up with additional content for your blog.

 Participating on blogs within your own niche will help empower you, giving you to a strong network of people along with driving additional related traffic to your blog.

 I have found that doing this one little daily task creates curiosity on the part of other blog readers bringing additional traffic to my site to see what I have to offer.

 We all know that if you are building a business, whether it’s a digital marketing business or a brick and mortar business, it’s all about the relationship.